poteat/hkt-toolbelt/readme.md

 ## Table of Contents

-> **Note:** Many examples are out of date, as many higher-kinded types have been modified to be more partially applicable.
+> **Note:** Many examples here are out of date, as many higher-kinded types have been modified to be more partially applicable.
 >
 > Generally, types such as `List.Filter<Fn>` are now `$<List.Filter, Fn>`.
+>
+> More updates on API documentation coming soon.

 - [API](#api)
   - [Boolean Types](#boolean-types)